China–Switzerland relations

-China–Switzerland relations officially began in 1918.
-Relations between the two nations have been excellent, particularly in economic affairs, although relations were somewhat strained during the ethnic Uyghurs controversy, and the Hong Kong National Security Law in June 2020.
+Relations between the Republic of China and Switzerland officially began in 1918.
+In 1950, Switzerland recognized the People's Republic of China (PRC).
+In the 21st century, economic relations between the two nations grew substantially, although relations became somewhat strained around 2020 due to Swiss criticism of China's persecution of the Uyghurs and the 2020 Hong Kong national security law.
+However, in 2024 relations became warmer again, with China adding Switzerland to the list of European countries whose citizens enjoy visa-free access for tourist travel.
+This was followed by a launch of negotiations regarding an updated free trade agreement, which were previously delayed by Swiss concerns about human rights in China.

 History

 Among the first Swiss visitors to China were Jesuit missionaries in the 17th century.
 Their watches were popular with the Qing court and as a result a few Swiss watchmakers began exporting watches to China.
 However, it was only with the popularity of chinoiserie in the 18th century that economic interest in China spread in Switzerland.

 In the 19th century, Swiss merchants and missionaries profited from informal imperialism in Switzerland and enjoyed the consular protection of other powers.
-Although the Swiss media tended to be critical of Western imperialism in China, even during the Boxer Rebellion and the Communist victory in the Chinese Civil War in 1949, most newspapers ignored Swiss involvement in it.
+Although the Swiss media tended to be critical of Western imperialism in China, even during the Boxer Rebellion and the Chinese Communist Party victory in the Chinese Civil War in 1949, most newspapers ignored Swiss involvement in it.
 With the establishment of diplomatic relations between Switzerland and the Republic of China in 1918, Swiss citizens were officially entitled to extraterritoriality and they formed part of the foreign community in the Chinese treaty ports, enjoying the same privileges as citizens of the imperial powers in China.
 Swiss exports to China included pocket and wrist watches, indigo, and textiles, while imports from China were dominated by silk and foodstuffs.
-After the Second World War, Swiss criticism of the Nationalist regime increased.
+After World War II, Swiss criticism of the Nationalist government increased.
 Switzerland relinquished extraterritorial privileges in 1946 but relations between the two nations were distant, and Switzerland was more interested in protecting its economic interests in China than in supporting the Nationalists in the Chinese Civil War.
 As a result, the Swiss government was the fifth Western nation to recognize the PRC on 17 January 1950.